 encapsulation A process that converts existing partitions on a specified disk to volumes.
-If any partitions contain file systems, /etc/fstab entries are modified so that the file systems are mounted on volumes instead.
+If any partitions contain file systems, ${\tt /etc/fstab}$ entries are modified so that the file systems are mounted on volumes instead.

-See disk enclosure. enclosure enclosure-based naming See device name.
+enclosure See disk enclosure.

+enclosure-based See device name.